material-components/material-web/docs/theming.md

     <script src="@webcomponents/shadycss/custom-style-interface.min.js"></script>
     ```

-3. Identify any document level style elements that define custom properties
+3. Identify any top-level style elements that define custom properties.
+Add
-    (for example, by adding a class):
+    a class to these style elements so you can easily locate them from script.

     ```html
     <style class="document-style">